Phoebe Beasley

 Phoebe Beasley (born June 3, 1943) is an American artist.
 Beasley is the only artist whose art has been awarded the Presidential Seal under two different U.S. Presidents - George H. W. Bush, and Bill Clinton.
 Beasley was the first African-American woman to become president of the Los Angeles County Arts Commission.
 She was the official artist of the 1987 and 2000 Los Angeles Marathons.

 Early life and education

 Phoebe Beasley was born in Cleveland, Ohio.
 She has two siblings.
 Her mother died of a heart attack at the age of 29 (when Phoebe was 7 years old).

+Her father later married Mildred Gaines, an artist who brought her to the Cleveland Institute of Art and other cultural institutions.